paultrisha/codefest_prep/README.md

 Proper checks are made to catch the error scenarios while invoking webex SDKs.
 If there is some error, the same is logged using [NGX Logger](https://www.npmjs.com/package/ngx-logger) & the user is alerted with appropriate message in the dialog box.

+## Deployment

+Run `npm run build:prod` to build the webapp in production mode and deploy the same to github pages, make a copy of docs/index.html and name it docs/404.html.
+Commit your changes and push.
+The webapp is available in the link : [https://paultrisha.github.io/codefest_prep/](https://paultrisha.github.io/codefest_prep/)

 ## Further help

 * To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).